APogue/APogue.github.io/pages/projects.md

 - Open enforcement thresholds to public comment before validation
 - Reduce credibility through untested deployment

-Until then, the code remains private, though specific modules (e.g., output formats, schemas, redacted examples) may be shared with vetted collaborators.
+Until then, the code remains private, though specific modules may be shared with vetted collaborators.
 Full release is planned after the UCLA case study and audit layer are complete.

 This approach follows best practices in responsible AI, open science, and peer-reviewed research: share when stable, not before.